 The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools in digital assessments.
-The PVCE has completed an initial technical evaluation of these tools to ensure their compatibility with the University's existing IT and educational technology, including Moodle.
+We welcome those new to digital assessment and those already conducting digital assessments (we are keen to collaborate!).
 The tools include: